WICG/navigation-api/README.md

 ### Complete event sequence

 Between the per-`AppHistoryEntry` events and the `window.appHistory` events, there's a lot of events floating around.
-Here's how they all come together for a typical same-document navigation (e.g. a fragment navigation, or a navigation initiated by `appHistory.pushNewEntry()`):
+Here's how they all come together for a typical same-document navigation (e.g. a fragment navigation, or a navigation initiated by `appHistory.push()`):

-1. `window.appHistory.currentEntry` fires `navigatefrom`.
+1. `window.appHistory.current` fires `navigatefrom`.
 1. `window.appHistory` fires `navigate`.
 (Cancelable/`respondWith()`-able)
 1. If the event is canceled:
     1. If this whole process was initiated by a call to `appHistory.navigateTo()`, `appHistory.back()`, or `appHistory.forward()`, fulfill that promise with `undefined`.